 Pro Tip: Pets are welcome in AutoCamp for a small fee, but if you’re looking elsewhere this is How to Find Pet-Friendly RV Rentals.

-The main benefit of AutoCamp is the convenience.
+The main benefit of AutoCamp Airstream camping is its convenience.
 You don’t have to spend money on an expensive Airstream to enjoy an Airstream suite experience.
 Just show up with your suitcase and personal items.
 You can pack light because they provide all of the basic supplies, like towels, cookware, fire pits, and grills.
+All the Airstream suites are 31 feet long and can accommodate 1-3 adults or 2 adults and 2 children.
+They all have air conditioning and heating to keep you all cozy.

 Also, for travelers who like to plan, you can make reservations 12 months in advance.
 If you’re considering a special event or planning a wedding, you can book even further out.